NeuroCare™ - Purina's High MCT (Medium Chain Triglyceride Diet) That Might Help Your Epileptic (or forgetful) Dog

 So as far as I can determine, the likely value of feeding NeuroCare™ to your dog is still up in the air.
 As with all new products and therapies, information gathers over time.
 Was NeuroCare™ helpful for your epileptic or forgetful dog?
 Did he/she enjoy eating it?
 Did its weight go up or down?
 Were seizures less frequent or less severe?
 Was it the only change you made to your dog's current therapy?
 Were you able to lower its dose of phenobarbital, potassium bromide, Keppra, Pexion, etc?
 If so, by how much?
 Did the pet’s blood work results change?
 What other changes have you noted on this new diet?

 How about you elderly pet’s mental abilities, forgetfulness and alertness?
-Do you feel it slowed the advance of Father Time?
+Do you feel it slowed the advances of Father Time?
 Did its number of potty accidents decrease?
 Did it sleep less?
 Was it more active?

 Ultimately, it is pet owners like you – not company infomercials and promotionals or vets like me - that need to give the thumbs up or thumbs down on a product.
 So Let me know and I will post your emails here and, over time, I'll change this article accordingly.